REPRESENT THE CLASS OF 2017 BY DELIVERING THE STUDENT ADDRESS!

 GRADUATES EXITING THE BRESLIN CENTER

 Weather permitting, graduates will exit the Arena through the Service Tunnel/ Drive (south side of the Breslin Center).
-Weather not permitting, graduates will exit the arena and arrive at the Hall of History (southeast) entrance, Concourse level.
+Weather not permitting, graduates will exit the arena and arrive at the Gilbert Pavilion Gate (southeast), Concourse level.

-Please arrange to meet your guests at alternate and less congested entrances (Northeast, Northwest, or Southwest), at the shuttle bus stop, or other locations.
-Please avoid the Hall of History entrance before and after the ceremony, as this is the most congested area.
+Please arrange to meet your guests at alternate and less congested entrances (Northeast, Northwest, or Southwest), at the shuttle bus stop, or outside.

 The bachelor’s cap and gown package is $48.00 plus sales tax.
 Visit the Official On-Campus Provider of Caps and Gowns, the Spartan Spirit Shop, in-store or on-line at: https://spartanspiritshop.msu.edu/graduation.html.
 The last day to order online is Sunday, December 3, 2017.